Group 12

 4

 Next, I fold along these score lines to give the star a 3D effect.
-Fold the lines that are in the center of the points outwards, and fold the lines either side of this line inwards.
-To keep the stars shape, you may want to add some tape on the underside to hold it together.
+For each acore line you want to fold the longer section down, and the shorter sections up.
+You can go around and go the longer section first then come back and do the shorter section.
+To keep the 3d shape and stop them from flattening out, you may want to add some tape on the underside to hold it together.

 5

-After this I use tape to help the star keep its structure.
-Once the star is finished I like to paint them using a mix of Gyprock plaster and paint.
+Once the star is finished, I like to paint them using a mix of Gyprock plaster and paint, or you can also use baking powder mixed with paint to create your own textured paint.

 This is one of my favourite projects to make around the holidays, it’s just so easy but looks so good!